BarbriSFCourseDetails

 Description

 The use of generative AI is everywhere.
-The rapid emergence of tools like ChatGPT presents companies of all sizes and types with challenging issues that should be considered.
-Tools like ChatGPT can generate lyrics, stories, play scripts, software code, and more after receiving some basic information.
+The rapid emergence of tools like ChatGPT presents companies of all sizes and types with new opportunities but also complex legal questions that require careful consideration.
+These tools can generate marketing copy, customer chatbot responses, virtual influencer personas, targeted ad profiles, software code, and more after receiving only limited inputs.

 Presented By